dmarx/fast-and-simple-dense-retrieval/README.md

 # FASDR: Fast and Simple Dense Retrieval

 FASDR is a simple and lightweight library for fast and efficient document retrieval.
 It is designed to be easy to setup and use, built on top of popular, trusted components (`scipy`, `spacy`, `transformers`) to ensure it can be seamlessly integrated into existing projects and "just work".
 It's especially well suited for small-to-medium corpora, such as retrieval-augmented prompting of FOSS documentation.
-FASDR is built on top of spaCy, Sentence-Transformers, and Scipy.

-FASDR is a fast and simple library for performing dense retrieval of documents.
-Its easy-to-use API and minimal setup make it a great choice for a variety of text search and analysis tasks.

 ### Features